 // ports

-The ports network engineers, NOC analysts and security teams actually see in tickets — with operational notes, not just IANA assignments.
+Every TCP and UDP port network engineers, NOC analysts and security teams actually see in tickets — grouped by category with operational notes, not just IANA assignments.
+Bookmark this.
+It answers 90% of 'what port is X?' questions in one glance.

 Updated